top of page

 It’s a student’s opportunity to tell their story—one section at a time.

-While many students focus heavily on the essay, some of the most important storytelling actually happens in the sections that are often rushed or overlooked.
+While many students focus heavily on the essay, some of the most important storytelling happens in sections that are often rushed or overlooked.
+Let’s take a step back and look at what the Common App really includes:

 • Profile